plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     ls -la raxml*

+:large_blue_diamond: Test to see if the symbolic link works correctly:

+    cd ~/svdlab
+    raxmlHPC

+You should (once again) see the following error message:

+    Error, you must specify a model of substitution with the "-m" option

 ## Install ASTRAL

 ASTRAL is a very popular program for estimating a species tree given a set of gene trees.
 While it is often referred to as a "coalescent" approach, its only connection to the multispecies coalescent (MSC) model is that, under the MSC, one expects the most common gene tree topology to be the species tree topology if considering only 4-taxon unrooted trees.
 Unlike methods that do implement the MSC model, ASTRAL never considers the original sequence data; instead, it assumes that the gene tree for each locus is known without error.
-While ASTRAL is fast, it does take time to estimate gene trees for each locus, and that time should be factored in when comparing ASTRAL's speed to approaches such as SVDQuartets.
+While ASTRAL itself is very fast, the "prep" time required to estimate gene trees for each locus should be factored in when comparing ASTRAL's speed to approaches such as SVDQuartets.

 :large_blue_diamond: On your laptop, navigate to the [ASTRAL GitHub page](https://github.com/smirarab/ASTRAL/tree/master)